 Employers post hundreds of thousands of jobs online, and new ones are added every day.
 Bearing in mind the massive number of job postings, it’s important to know how to search.

 Most jobs boards will start by asking you to enter “Keywords” (i.e. job title, skills, company name) and “Location.”
-After entering this information you can filter your results by the age of the jobs, which is helpful if you’ve looked recently or if you want to weed out the old jobs.
+After entering this information you can filter your results by the age of the jobs.
+This is helpful if you’ve looked recently or if you want to weed out the old jobs.
 You can also filter your job search results based on how far the jobs are from your location.

 3. Go To Job Fairs